redjack/rflow/README.md

 components in different shards is accomplished with a ZeroMQ `ipc` socket.
 In the case of a many-to-many connection (many workers in a producing shard and many workers in a consuming shard), a ZeroMQ message broker process is created to route the messages appropriately.
-Senders round-robin to receivers and receivers fair-queue the messages from the senders.
+By default, senders round-robin to receivers, though broadcast delivery can be chosen instead.
+Receivers fair-queue the messages from senders.
 Load balancing based on receiver responsiveness is not currently implemented.

 To define a custom shard in the Ruby DSL, use the `shard` method.
 For
 example: